Screening the Discrepancy Function of a Computer Model: A photovoltaic plant computer model

-In order to detect the input variables which may cause the discrepancy between the computer model output and the reality, we applied the PIPS methodology to the data obtained on a single day.
-The considered days are in August and September 2014.
-September 7 was removed since the recorded production was null which is a consequence of a sensor malfunction.
+In order to detect the input variables which may cause the discrepancy between the computer model output and reality, we independently applied the PIPS methodology to the data obtained on each of several days.
+The considered days are those in August and September 2014.
+September 7th was removed since the recorded production was null which is a consequence of a sensor malfunction; hence, the methodology was applied independently to a total of sixty days.

 To limit the computational burden for a given day, we took a measurement every five minutes, which gives between 99 and 178 data points per day.
 Figure \ref{figPVpower} illustrates four different days of power recording.
-Although these four days exhibit somewhat different patterns of production, the common feature is the global increase in production beginning at sun rise followed by a decay which reaches a null production when the sun sets.
+Although these four days exhibit somewhat different patterns of production, the common feature is the global increase in production beginning at sunrise followed by a decay which reaches a null production when the sun sets.
 Higher frequency peaks may be a consequence of clouds limiting the sun irradiation.
 We emphasize that this case study is challenging because of the structure of the correlation between the input variables in the computer model.
+Since a measurement was taken every five minutes, we assume that the correlation that appears in the outputs is simply the result of the correlation within the inputs, which is consistent with the independence assumption on the error terms in \eqref{KOH}.

-We consider the situation where all the parameters were fixed at their nominal value and when the module photo-conversion efficiency is calibrated simultaneously with the detection of active variables.
+We consider the situation where all the parameters were fixed at their nominal value and when the module photo-conversion efficiency calibration and the detection of active variables are performed simultaneously.
 All the input variables and the model parameter were scaled to the $[0,1]$ interval.
-The output data were normalized by subtracting their mean and divided by their standard deviation.
+The output data were normalized by subtracting their mean and dividing by their standard deviation.
 The prior distributions for the variances of the measurement error and the discrepancy were chosen as inverse gamma distribution with parameters favoring a larger variance for the discrepancy and in line with the known precision of sensors, namely, $\mathcal{IG}(4,1/400)$ for the measurement error and $\mathcal{IG}(2,1/200)$ for the variance corresponding to the GaSP which models the discrepancy.
 A uniform prior within an interval provided by experts was used for the only parameter to calibrate.
-We also choose $a=1.9$ in the correlation kernel defined in \eqref{rho}, and set $\alpha_\ell=\alpha=100$.
+We also choose $a=1.9$ in the correlation kernel defined in \eqref{rho}, and set $\alpha=5000$.
+The MCMC set-up is as detailed in the Supplementary Material, Section 7.